Class O & Class 1 Fire Resistance

 1. Preparation of the doors to take intumescent fire/smoke seals and lock, hinge and door closer intumescent protection cards.
 We can offer surface mounting Intumescent Seal Strips, which are self adhesive and mount inside the door frame.
 This type of seal enables you to avoid removing the door to cut slots.

-2. Three coats of Ultra Door Intumescent Fire Paint or Varnish base, followed by two top coats of Flame Paint or Flame Varnish Finish (Eggshell or Gloss).
+2. Four coats of Ultra Door Intumescent Fire Paint or three coats of Varnish base, followed by two top coats of Flame Paint or Flame Varnish Finish (Eggshell or Gloss).

 3. Additional panels or Veneers may be required to meet the minimum thickness requirements - we can manufacture this for you - please ask for a Quotation.